Codeinwp/optimole-wp/README.md

 ### I'm already using a CDN, can I use that instead of yours ? ###

 Short answer, YES.
-We can help you integrate your default CDN but it will require some additional work from our side and is available to Enterprise plans.
+You will only need to whitelist the domain of your existing CDN for Optimole to pick images stored there.

-### I'm already using an image optimization plugin, why should I switch to OptiMole? ###
+### I'm already using an image optimization plugin, why should I switch to Optimole? ###

-You don’t need to change your existing optimization plugin, image optimization is just a small part of what we do, if you are happy with ShortPixel for e.g, feel free to continue to use it, OptiMole would then take care only of serving your image at the RIGHT size, advanced cropping and smart lazy-loading.
+You don’t need to change your existing optimization plugin, image optimization is just a small part of what we do, if you are happy with ShortPixel for e.g, feel free to continue to use it, Optimole would then take care only of serving your image at the RIGHT size, advanced cropping and smart lazy-loading.

 ### Does Optimole handle images from Ajax content  ? ###